atsapura/CardManagement/article/About sowtware development.md

 ```

 All the dependencies here are injected, logging is taken care of, no exceptions is thrown -- that's it.
 For web api I used [Giraffe](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md) framework.
 Web project is [here](https://github.com/atsapura/CardManagement/tree/master/CardManagement.Api/CardManagement.Api).

+## Conclusion

+We have built an application with validation, error handling, logging, business logic - all those you usually have in your application.
+The difference is this code is way more durable and easy to refactor.
+Note that we haven't used reflection or code generation, no exceptions, but still our code isn't verbose.
+It's easy to read, easy to understand and hard to break.
+As soon as you add another field in your model, or another case in one of our union types, the code won't compile until you update every usage.
+Sure it doesn't mean you're totally safe or that you don't need any kind of testing at all, it just means that you're gonna have fewer problems when you develope new features or do some refactoring.
+The development process will be both cheaper and more interesting, because this tool allows you to focus on your domain and business tasks, instead of drugging focus on keeping an eye out that nothing is broken.

+Another thing: I don't claim that OOP is completely useless and we don't need it, that's not true.
+I'm saying that we don't need it for solving _every single task_ we have, and that a big portion of our tasks can be better solved with FP.
+And truth is, as always, in balance: we can't solve everything efficiently with only one tool, so a good programming language should have a decent support of both FP and OOP.
+And, unfortunately, a lot of most popular languages today have only lambdas and async programming from functional world.